Peter Treloar MP

 Peter and wife Annette reside on the family farm at Edillilie.

-He is one of the founding directors of the Eyre Peninsula Community Foundation and was extensively involved in the establishment of the foundation.
+He is one of the founding directors of the Eyre Peninsula Community Foundation (Steering Committee & Director from March 2004 to October 2012)and was extensively involved in the establishment of the foundation.